-Note: Definitions for vulnerability, probability, and magnitude classifications provided in Section 3.1.1.

-The City of Burke did not realize any new construction since 2011.
+Notes: Definitions for vulnerability, probability, and magnitude classifications provided in Section 3.1.1.
+Negligible extent indicates magnitude too low to be measured using empirical scales.
+The City of Burke notes no new construction since 2011.
+SSC = Shrink-Swell Cycle